 SQL: MAX Function

-The SQL MAX function returns the maximum value of an expression.
+The SQL MAX function is used to return the maximum value of an expression in a SELECT statement.

 The syntax for the SQL MAX function is: